unagex/kondense/README.md

 ## Background

 ### Memory
-Kondense uses memory pressure to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.
+Kondense uses memory pressure to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.</br>[How is memory calculated ?](./doc/memory.md)

 ### CPU
-Kondense resizes CPU based on CPU usage, default to 80%.
+Kondense resizes CPU based on CPU usage, default to 80%.</br>[How is CPU calculated ?](./doc/cpu.md)

 ## Requirements